 - This section describes our general practice for paying transactions from your account.
 We may vary the order of payment if items are presented that cannot be returned unpaid.
 We reserve the right to change how we pay transactions from your account and will provide you notice of these changes.
 After the close of the business day, we add your deposits and other credits to your account.
 We then deduct any fees and charges owed to us.
 Finally, we deduct all items presented for payment.
 The order these items are deducted from your account balance is based upon the type of transaction and, for electronic transactions, when the transaction was performed by you or was received by us.
 First, we pay outgoing wire transactions in the order they were made.
 Then, we pay electronic transactions (First, we pay preauthorized ACH debits, then ATM transactions, and then debit card transactions.) in the order they were performed by you or were received by us.
 Next, we pay unnumbered checks and other items drawn on your account by dollar amount in ascending order.
 Finally, we pay checks drawn on your account in ascending check number order.

 - The order in which transactions are posted may impact the total amount of overdraft or return fees assessed.

 Restrictions and Holds

-- Although under transaction processing requirements we may be obligated to pay some unauthorized check card transactions, we will not authorize check card or ATM transactions unless there are available funds (including Overdraft Coverage options, if applicable) to cover the transactions and any fee(s).
+- Although under transaction processing requirements we may be obligated to pay some unauthorized debit card transactions, we will not authorize debit card or ATM transactions unless there are available funds (including Overdraft Coverage options, if applicable) to cover the transactions and any fee(s).